Ink and Paper 10 Years on

 I spoke to both Linda and Albert quite a bit about their collection and on the joys and pain of collecting art in Singapore.
 It is a joy to view beautiful art and want to own it.
 The problem comes about because Singapore weather is unforgiving to art and the heat and humidity destroy art rapidly.
 The only way then to preserve what you treasure is to wrap it up and store it carefully.
 This means you never actually get to see and enjoy what you bought and also additional costs incurred by storage charges.

 Linda and Albert are a wonderful couple who fortunately share the same passion in art and collecting it.
-Good that they make it a point to open their doors to others to likewise share and enjoy their passion.
+I was happy talking to them about their collection and their family.
+Hopefully their children will share their same passion in art.
+It is good that they put in the effort to open their doors to others to view and enjoy their artworks and share their passion.

 Leave a comment